 A clean, safe, and enjoyable eating environment is important to every restaurant.
 Central Avenue's business community takes public health very seriously and the CASID is now assisting local restaurants to better maintain that standard in addition to complying with local laws. [read more]June 29, 2015

-The Central Avenue SID is delighted to welcome Zipcar, the world’s leading car sharing network, to the Jersey City Heights community!
+And then there were three.
 Whether you’re traveling into NYC for a meeting or exploring the rest of the Garden State, having Zipcars available on-demand by the hour or the day allows members access to a convenient and affordable transportation solution.
-A Honda Civic named “Carthage” and a Toyota Corolla named “Gemmiti” located in the municipal parking lot along Cambridge Avenue between Bowers & Griffith St. are now available for reservations.
+A Honda Civic named "Corburn" joins another Honda Civic named “Carthage” and a Toyota Corolla named “Gemmiti” in the Central Avenue municipal parking lot between Bowers & Griffith St. All three cars are now available for reservations.
 CASID members should checkout the Zipcar for Business program which offers discounted driving rates Monday through Friday.April 2015

+Shop with a purpose.
 For every $100 you spend at locally owned businesses, $73 remains in the community.
 Those dollars help fund local wages, local taxes and other locally owned businesses, as well as donations to local non-profits.
 This compares to only $43 remaining in the community when you spend $100 at a non-locally owned business.
 Additionally, small businesses simply work harder to earn your business through product knowledge and personal customer service.
 Local businesses value, respect and appreciate your patronage.
 You can find anything you need locally and your local businesses give back more to the community.